0nlineDating/ghost-bot/README.md

 -Separate functions into different script files (prefix; custom responses; global message parse [in that order])

 -Declare global variables for items that are defined multiple times.

+-Connect to Spotify API to aggregate spotify links in #music into a playlist viewable on Spotify